korbinian90/ROMEO/README.md

 ## Known issues
 ### v1.4
 - single echo unwrapping with magnitude and default mask leads to ReadOnlyMemory error.
 Fixed in v1.4.1

+## Feedback
+Feature requests and bug reports are welcome!